tdnvl/flask-mega-tutorial/README.md

 We'll be using SQLite during development.
 Thanks to Flask-Migrate + Flask-Alchemy, we should be able to migrate to MySQL or PostgreSQL without having to change the app.

+### Migration repository

+> Alembic (the migration framework used by Flask-Migrate) maintains a migration repository, which is a directory in which it stores its migration scripts.
+Each time a change is made to the database schema, a migration script is added to the repository with the details of the change.
+To apply the migrations to a database, these migration scripts are executed in the sequence they were created.

+Let's run:

+`flask db init`

+The new repository should be added to version control—it's an integral part of the project.

+To generate the automatic migrations, run:

+`flask db migrate -m "users table"`

+A migration script was generated.
+In my case, it is called `1cc24ddbf5ec_users_table.py` under `migrations/versions`.

+>The flask db migrate command does not make any changes to the database, it just generates the migration script.
+To apply the changes to the database, the flask db upgrade command must be used.

+`flask db upgrade`

+The upgrade command will detect that we're building with SQLite and will create and app file: `app.db`.

+>When working with database servers such as MySQL and PostgreSQL, you have to create the database in the database server _before_ running `upgrade`.

+We are creating a second `posts` table with a post `id`, `body`, `timestamp`, and `user_id`, the _foreign key_ that will connect the two tables in a one-to-many relationship.

+I like what the author is doing with the `timestamp`, calling the `DateTime` module and setting the default as follows:

+`default=datetime.utcnow`

+Intersing note about timestamps:

+> In general, you will want to work with UTC dates and times in a server application.
+This ensures that you are using uniform timestamps regardless of where the users are located.
+These timestamps will be converted to the user’s local time when they are displayed.

+We've made changes to the schema, so let's trigger a new update to the database migration script:

+`flask db migrate -m "posts table"`